MetaMask/metamask-docs/docs/guide/ethereum-provider.md

 We recommend that all web3 site developers read the [Basic Usage](#basic-usage) section.
 :::

-::: warning Upcoming Breaking Changes
+::: danger Upcoming Breaking Changes
-On **November 16, 2020**, we are introducing changes that may break certain web3 sites.
+On **November 16, 2020** (or shortly thereafter), we are introducing changes that may break certain web3 sites.
+All future versions of MetaMask on all platforms will be affected.
 Please see the [Upcoming Breaking Changes](#upcoming-breaking-changes) section for details.

+Action is required for Ethereum application developers only.
+MetaMask users do not need to do anything.
 :::

 MetaMask injects a global API into websites visited by its users at `window.ethereum`.